seanbaxter/circle/peg_dsl/peg_dsl.md

 }
 ```

 The library's author has provided this simple demonstration of AST generation and AST consumption in cpp-peglib.
 The heart of the program is the EBNF grammar, which is provided in a string literal.
 This resembles the kind of input YACC takes, but the interface and parsing technology are very different. cpp-peglib doesn't require a prebuild step to transform the grammar into C++ parsing code; rather, it consumes the grammar at runtime and constructs a data structure for assisting in the parse.
 The `enable_ast` call attaches AST semantic actions to each of the rules in the grammar.
-When the `parse` member function is invoked, the library attempts to match the input string (specified at the command line) against the grammar, and builds AST nodes for each successful match.
+When the `parse` member function is invoked, the example attempts to match the input string (specified at the command line) against the grammar, and builds AST nodes for each successful match.

-The second phase evaluates the AST (which is always a tree data structure) by visiting each node, returning values from the terminals (NUMBER) and folding values in the interior nodes (the TERM rule).
+The second phase evaluates the AST (which is usually a tree-like data structure) by visiting each node, returning values from the terminals (NUMBER) and folding values in the interior nodes (EXPRESSION, TERM and FACTOR rules).
 Since the AST actions are generic, they don't do any transformations of the token text.
-The `eval` function convers NUMBER token spellings to integers using the `stol` standard library function.
+The `eval` function converts NUMBER token spellings to integers using the `stol` standard library function.
 TERM nodes are organized as odd-length arrays of nodes.
 The even nodes are FACTORs (which may be NUMBERs or other TERM nodes) and the odd nodes match TERM_OPERATOR or FACTOR_OPERATOR.
 For example, 1 + 2 * 3 / 4 - 5 + 6 has seven nodes for the EXPRESSION rule: 1, +, 2 * 3 / 4, -, 5, + and 6.
 The multiplicative expression 2 * 3 / 4 has five nodes for the TERM rule: 2, \*, 3, / and 4.

 The eval function traverses the nodes array from left-to-right (because these arithmetic operations are left-associative), and accumulates the value into the result object.
 The odd nodes specify the operators.
 The even nodes the values.

 ## Using cpp-peglib for compile-time parsing and DSL implementation

-In this example, I'll take calc3.cc, extend it to match identifiers (such as objects and parameters in the C++ code), and the parser to implement an embedded DSL.
+In this example, I'll take calc3.cc, extend the grammer to match identifiers (such as objects and parameters in the C++ code), and call into the parser to implement an embedded DSL.
 Then, with that embedded DSL, we'll code up some new functions expressed in that language, which get translated into Circle and from that into LLVM IR.
 We'll use cpp-peglib _without modification_, executing the entire parser pipeline in Circle's integrated interpreter.

 [**peg_dsl.cxx**](peg_dsl.cxx)
 ```cpp